justinddix/radchat/README.md

 If you would like a private server, you can request one, although there is a hosting fee for that.

-In any case, encryption is end-to-end, so the server sees only encrypted data that it cannot decipher.
+In any case, the encryption is end-to-end, so the server sees only encrypted data that it cannot decipher.

 The application uses 4096-bit RSA encryption for messages and for file transfer.
 File transfer is enabled by drag and drop into the input box.